Pictured: A plethora of Camas down in the swamp 5/3/26.

 ~ Phenology: The Seasons Through Blooms! ~

-What we saw this week: Sheep Sorrel (Rumex acetosella), Oregon Iris (Iris tenax), Small Camas (Camassia quamash), Common Wintercress (Barbarea vulgaris), Woodland Forget-me-not (Myosotis sylvatica), Marsh Pea (Lathyrus palustris), Creeping Buttercup (Ranunculus repens).
-Also blooming were Lavender, Chives and an Exbury Azalea.
+Sunday, May 3rd, was set to be a hot one so Shane and I decided to do the woods walk in the morning before the heat came on.
+Plants blooming this week: Sheep Sorrel (Rumex acetosella), Oregon Iris (Iris tenax), Small Camas (Camassia quamash), Common Wintercress (Barbarea vulgaris), Woodland Forget-me-not (Myosotis sylvatica), Marsh Pea (Lathyrus palustris), Creeping Buttercup (Ranunculus repens).
+Also blooming were Lavender, Chives, Exbury Azalea, and Sweet William.

 Also went meandering along the hillside and wanted a picture of this Maple tree.
 It’s taken some hits between ice storms, wind storms and what-not over the years!